UPTokenizing/digitalIdentity/ganache/README.md

       sudo docker run -it --network TokPhyAppNetwork -p 8546:8546 -v <PATHLBLOCKCHAIN>:/tokPhyApp/ganache  ganacheimage

-  Then, go to the path:
+  Now, you must stay within the ganache's instance, then go to the path as follows:

       cd /tokPhyApp/ganache